Special Task Force (SAPS): Recruitment and training

 Although membership of the Special Task Force is open to both male and female SAPS members, female operatives undergo a separate selection course.

 Current

-In 2004 it was reported that the SAPS Special Task Force may have lost nearly 60 percent (130 operators) of its active members (230 operators) to private companies recruiting security personnel to work in Iraq and other conflict countries due to the demand for their skills.
+In 2004, it was reported that the SAPS Special Task Force may have lost nearly 60 percent (130 operators) of its active members (230 operators) to private companies recruiting security personnel to work in Iraq and other conflict countries due to the demand for their skills.

 As of 2004, with the implementation of affirmative action policy and a special course for females, the Special Task Force welcomed their first female operators in its ranks.

-In 2010 top officers of the unit were sent to the United States to brush up on their crisis response skills.
+In 2010, top officers of the unit were sent to the United States to brush up on their crisis response skills.

+In 2021-2022, the STF "responded to 280 medium to high risk incidents".

+In 2023, the first female completed the selection training programme "without any amendments to the training to suit females".